Archmonger/ServeStatic/README.md

 _Production-grade static file server for Python web apps._

+_A fork of [WhiteNoise](https://github.com/evansd/whitenoise) for continued maintenance and feature updates._

 ---

 With a couple of lines of configuration `ServeStatic` allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3, or any other external service.
 This is especially useful on Heroku, OpenShift, and other PaaS providers.